OPSILab/Cape/docs/workflow/consenting.md

      **Note**.
 Consent Form are stored for further notarization (SOON implementation).

- 2. CaPe (Consent Manager & Account Manager) creates the signed JWSs representing the Consent Record (**CR**) and the first Consent Staus Record (**CSR**, set to active), in detail:
+ 2. CaPe (Consent Manager & Account Manager) creates the signed JWSs representing the Consent Record (**CR**) and the first Consent Status Record (**CSR**, set to active), in detail:

 	 - 2a.
 The partial JWS payloads of CR and CSR are initializiated by Consent Manager.
 	 - 2b.
 CR and CSR payloads are signed by Account Manager with User's account private key (RSA).

- 3. Copies of CR and CSR are forwarded and stored to the service(s) through the SDK APis.
+ 3. Copies of CR and CSR are forwarded and stored to the service(s) through the SDK APIs.
     Services​ ​MUST​ ​verify​ ​the​ ​signature​ ​of​ ​the​ ​CSR​ ​and​ ​reject​ ​status​ ​changes​ ​that​ ​are​ ​not​ ​signed​ ​with​ ​one of​ ​the​ ​keys​ ​contained​ ​in the relative​ ​Service​ ​Link​ ​Record.

+	  - **OPTIONAL** Further notarization of the CR and CSR can be made by sending their signatures towards an external Notarization system (e.g. blockchain based hashing).
-	  - 3b.
-In​ the​ ​the​ ​sharing between services case, ​Sink service ​can​ ​then​ ​request​ ​the​ ​**Authorisation​ ​Token**​ ​from​ ​CaPe​ ​before​ ​a​ ​data​ ​request​ ​can​ ​take​ ​place.
+	  - In​​ ​the​ ​sharing between services case, ​Sink service ​can​ ​then​ ​request​ ​the​ ​**Authorisation​ ​Token**​ ​from​ ​CaPe​ ​before​ ​a​ ​data​ ​request​ ​can​ ​take​ ​place.
 	    This token is signed by CaPe (Service Manager) with its private Operator Key.

  4. CR and CSR are saved in CaPe and the related Consent is shown as active in the CaPe User Dashboard.
     End User through the User Self-Service Dashboard can: